kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 As this information is written by a docker container, the owner is root.

-Looking back, it might have been better to use a database, though.
-No idea if it would be possible to copy the ideas above within this Erlang language construction.
+Looking back, it might have been better to use a [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system) system.
+No idea if it would be possible to copy the ideas above within this Erlang language construction, though, and if it would be sensible.
+This solution, again, is quick and dirty and works.

 Well, looking at the source code of CodeIgniter, there are lots of functions which are extremely short.
 I could have learned from them as well, but alas I didn't.
 Frankly, I didn't study their source code if I didn't have to -- I was too eager to become productive.
 To be fair, they do have plenty of very long functions as well.